EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-Windows-Server-Update-Services-synchronization.md

 * VN1-SRV5
 * CL1

-## Task

-Continue configuration of VN1-SRV5 from practice [Synchronize Windows Server Update Services languages, products, and categories](Synchronize-Windows-Server-Update-Services-languages-products-and-categories.md) and configure it to synchronize all languages, products, and categories except Drivers once a day during off-peak hours.
-Initiate the initial synchronization of the server.

-*Note*: In real world, you should leave Drivers activated.
-For this lab, Drivers is deactivated for performance reasons, because all computers are virtual machines.

-## Instructions

-### Desktop experience

-Perform these steps on CL1.
+## Setup (for desktop experience only)

-*Important*: If the Windows Server Update Services Configuration Wizard:VN1-SRV5 is not running anymore, perform these steps:
+On CL1, the Windows Server Update Services Configuration Wizard:VN1-SRV5 should still be running.
+If not, perform these steps:

 1. On **CL1**, sign in as **ad\Administrator**.
 1. Open **Windows Server Update Services**.